raghavhub/personal_blog/index.md

 ---
 # Raghavendran Ramakrishnan

+### Machine Learning Consultant, IQVIA
 ### M.S.
 Arizona State University, Tempe. raghavendran2652 AT gmail DOT com.

 ### Short Bio:

-I am a graduate student at Arizona State University.
-I am currently working with Dr. Hemanth Venkateshwara at [Centre for Cognitive Ubiquitous Computing (CUbiC)](https://cubic.asu.edu/).
-I am particularly interested in  Multi Modal Representation learning.
-I was previously working as a Business Intelligence(BI) Developer at Accenture.
+I am a Machine Learning Consultant at IQVIA.
+Previously, I was a graduate student at Arizona State University.
+I was advised by Dr. Hemanth Venkateshwara at [Centre for Cognitive Ubiquitous Computing (CUbiC)](https://cubic.asu.edu/).
+Before joining Masters program at ASU, I was a Data Analyst at Accenture.

 ### Interests:

-* Developing intelligent agents and representations that can enable learning from multiple modalities (such as Vision & Language) at the same time (Multi-Modal representation learning).
+* Developing intelligent agents in healthcare that can assist doctors with early prognosis of medical conditions in patients.
+* Improving the explainability (and therefore the reliability) of deep learning models used in healthcare.
+* Enhancing the ability of models to learn from multiple modalities (such as, from image and text).
-* Developing objectives that can facilitate learning specific representations using naturally occurring labels in data (Self-Supervised Learning).
+* Utilizing naturally occurring signals in data for learning (Self-supervised learning).
-* Understanding and enhancing mechanisms (such as attention) for cross-modal applications such as Image Captioning, Visual Question Answering.